-The interim report this month by the Financial Conduct Authority has indicated a number of proposals could be introduced in order to try to put a stop to the loyalty penalty.
+The interim report in October 2019 by the Financial Conduct Authority indicated that a number of proposals could be introduced in order to try to put a stop to the loyalty penalty.
 These would include banning or restricting practices such as raising prices for customers who repeatedly renew their policies, requiring firms to auto move customers on to cheaper deals, forcing insurers to publish information about price differentials and stopping moves, which discourage switching providers.
 Whether they will work or not, is another question but more does need to be done to make the system fairer and to save customers money.
 As it currently stands, it certainly doesn’t pay to be loyal.

-Do you ever shop around for insurance?
+Do you shop around for insurance?
+What are your top tips for getting the best deal?
 Please let me know in the comments.

 There’s nothing quite as boring